 Russia has been both an ally of Mr. Assad and, along with the United States, a lead player in bringing the Syrian sides together for the peace talks.

 On Sunday, Kerry said in a statement that all parties involved in the peace talks knew they would be difficult, but that "obstruction" by the Assad government is making the process even harder.
 He also praised Syrian opposition groups, saying they have presented a "viable and well-reasoned roadmap" for a transitional government in Syria.

 Meanwhile, Syrian Foreign Minister Walid al-Moallem cast blame at the United States, saying it worked to create a negative climate at the negotiations in Geneva.

 The second round of peace talks ended Saturday with no agreement.
 A third round of negotiations has not been scheduled.

 Also Sunday, the United Nations said it was not able distribute food aid for a ninth consecutive day at the Yarmouk refugee camp in Damascus, which is home to thousands of Palestinians who have been there since before the Syrian civil war began.

-A U.N. spokesman called on authorities and all parties to allow food, medicine and other humanitarian aid to be distributed.
-The spokesman said it is "a matter of the greatest urgency."
+A U.N. spokesman called on authorities and all parties to allow food, medicine and other humanitarian aid to be distributed, saying it is "a matter of the greatest urgency."

 Kerry is traveling Monday to Abu Dhabi, where the Syrian crisis will be part of his meetings with officials.

 "As you know, the Gulf states have largely pushed for a more active military presence in support of the opponents of Syrian President Bashar al-Assad.
-There's been some disagreement among some Gulf allies of the United States who feel that Washington has not done enough militarily to actively support the Syrian opposition," said Kerry.
+There's been some disagreement among some Gulf allies of the United States who feel that Washington has not done enough militarily to actively support the Syrian opposition."

 The secretary's talks in Abu Dhabi will also include the Israeli-Palestinian peace process and Iran's nuclear program.